lucametehau/CloverEngine/README.md

 In the future, I will add a makefile too.

+# Testing

+These are the versions sorted by speed, the ones at the top being the fastest:

+- -bmi2, supported on any bmi2 CPU
+- -popcnt, supported by most non-ancient CPUs
+- normal version, no aditional compile flags

 # UCI

 Setting thread count, Syzygy Path and Hash size is now available.